berkeley-stringmath/berkeley-stringmath.github.io/data/2026-spring.md

 ---

-## 2026-02-02 — Spencer Tamagni — *UC Berkeley*
+## 2026-02-02: Spencer Tamagni (UC Berkeley)
-**Title:** Scattering matrices for noncommutative instantons
+Title: Scattering matrices for noncommutative instantons

-Abstract:
-The scattering transform is a powerful tool that identifies moduli spaces of monopoles on R^3 with generalized slices in the affine Grassmannian of the monopole gauge group.
+Abstract: The scattering transform is a powerful tool that identifies moduli spaces of monopoles on R^3 with generalized slices in the affine Grassmannian of the monopole gauge group.
 Upon quantization, monopole scattering matrices become R-matrices for shifted Yangians based on finite-dimensional Lie algebras.
 In this talk we will explain how this construction can be generalized to moduli spaces of noncommutative instantons on R^4 and R^3 x S^1; the corresponding scattering matrices are semiclassical limits of R-matrices of shifted affine Yangians (in type A).
 Variations on the theme lead to deformations of the B-model of topological string theory on backgrounds of the form uv + P(z, w) = 0, that live over the moduli space of noncommutative instantons (the noncommutativity parameter is identified with the topological string coupling).
 Based on https://arxiv.org/abs/2601.07949

 ---

-## 2026-02-23 — Spencer Tamagni — *UC Berkeley*
+## 2026-02-23: Spencer Tamagni (UC Berkeley)
-**Title:** Toward geometric R-matrix formalism for Coulomb branch actions
+Title: Toward geometric R-matrix formalism for Coulomb branch actions

-Abstract:
-Instanton scattering matrices constructed in the previous talk give evidence for the existence of an R-matrix (re)construction of quantized Coulomb branch algebras of 3d N=4 quiver gauge theories using the (shifted) Yangian associated to the quiver.
+Abstract: Instanton scattering matrices constructed in the previous talk give evidence for the existence of an R-matrix (re)construction of quantized Coulomb branch algebras of 3d N=4 quiver gauge theories using the (shifted) Yangian associated to the quiver.
 In this talk I will report on progress in putting this in a more standard context for geometric construction of Yangian actions, using critical cohomology of moduli spaces of quasimaps to Nakajima quiver varieties.
 This is joint work in progress with Tommaso Botta.

 ---